Grab your Mickey ears and get ready for the ultimate Disney experience when Disney on Ice celebrates 100 Years of Magic comes to Sioux Falls.

 Sunday, December 2 @ 1 pm

 Ticket prices vary based on date and time.
-Check your date for specific pricing.
-Tickets go on sale Tuesday, May 22 at 10 am at our KELOLAND Box Office, online through www.Ticketmaster.com, or charge-by-phone at 1-800-745-3000.
+Check your show for specific pricing.
+Tickets are on sale now at our KELOLAND Box Office, online through www.Ticketmaster.com, or charge-by-phone at 1-800-745-3000.

 Mouse-ter of Ceremonies Mickey Mouse, sweetheart Minnie Mouse, Donald Duck and Goofy take to the ice with their friends from beloved Disney movies that span decades from Pinocchio to Frozen.
 Travel to the heart of Africa with Disney’s The Lion King, come along for an adventure in friendship with the gang from Disney•Pixar’s Toy Story and watch in amazement as Belle breaks the Beast’s curse in the tale of Beauty and the Beast.